Share, Collaborate, Benchmark: Advancing Travel Demand Research through rigorous open-source collaboration

 \subsection{Protest Condition}

 The performance during the one-month-long protest from November to December 2019 is presented in Figure \ref{fig-2-3:protest}.
-While the performance of any of the implementations during the month-long protest is not significantly better than the others, the multioutput online CNN model performed slightly better.
+While the performance of any of the implementations during the month-long protest are relatively similar, the multioutput online CNN model performed slightly better.
 For this model, the increased MAAPE is 0.175.
 The multi-output, static-training LSTM model demonstrated significantly inferior performance compared to the other experiments, with an increase in MAAPE of 0.247.